Highly efficient and indistinguishable single-photon sources via phonon-decoupled two-color excitation: Single-photon source figures of merit: photon output and indistinguishability

 The number $\mathcal{N}$ of single photons successfully reaching the collection optics is calculated as

-where $\gamma_{\rm coll}$ is the collection efficiency, namely the fraction of photons emitted from the cavity that are successfully collected.
-We set this number to $\gamma_{\rm coll} = 1$ for the dichromatic scheme.
-However, we will also consider the performance of a resonant excitation scheme, for which $\gamma_{\rm coll} = 0.5$ due to the need for cross-polarization filtering.
+where $\gamma_{\rm coll}$ is the fraction of photons emitted from the cavity that are successfully collected.
+We use $\gamma_{\rm coll} = 1$ for the two-color schemes and $\gamma_{\rm coll} = 0.5$ for resonant excitation, due to the need for cross-polarization filtering.
 The indistinguishability of the emitted photons is determined as